Nick Jr. (UK & Ireland)

-Nick Jr. is a British pay television channel owned and operated by a Paramount Networks UK & Australia.
-The channel is aimed at pre-school children.
+Nick Jr. is a British/Irish pay television channel owned and operated by Paramount Networks UK & Australia.
+The channel is aimed at preschool children.
+It is the first ever full-day preschool-oriented TV channel in the United Kingdom and all of Europe, having launched on 1 September 1999.

 History

-Nick Jr. was first broadcast in the UK and Ireland on 1 September 1993 during the daytime hours from 9 a.m. to 12 p.m. on weekdays on Nickelodeon, though these hours varied over time, particularly when Nick Jr. aired in a breakfast slot in the summer holidays, Its programming was a mix of shows from the US version of Nick Jr and other imported shows, Later in the block's existence, syndicated British children's programmes would be a main focus of the channel as well.
-Its identity followed that of the US feed of the block as well.
-By the late 1990's it was mostly broadcast between 10 a.m. to 2:30 p.m.
+Nick Jr. was first broadcast in the UK and Ireland on 1 September 1993 during the daytime hours from 9 a.m. to 12 p.m. on weekdays on Nickelodeon, though these hours varied over time, particularly when Nick Jr. aired in a breakfast slot in the school holidays (mostly summer time).
+Its programming was a mix of shows from the US version of Nick Jr. and other imported shows.
+Later in the block's existence, syndicated British children's programmes would be a main focus of the channel as well.
+By the late 1990s, it was mostly broadcast between 10 a.m. to 2:30 p.m.

 On 10 June 1999, it was announced that the block would be spun off into a channel, and its new branding was being finalised.
 The channel launched on 1 September 1999 as the world's first dedicated preschoolers' channel.
-On the Astra 1B satellite of Sky's analogue satellite service, the new channel timeshared with Sky Sports 3 and broadcast between 6am and 10am, although this schedule would sometimes be altered if sports were being covered in the early morning.
+On the Astra 1B satellite of Sky's analogue satellite service, the new channel timeshared with Sky Sports 3 and broadcast between 6 am and 10 am, although this schedule would sometimes be altered if sports were being covered in the early morning.
 On digital satellite and cable, Nick Jr. aired from 6 a.m. to 7 p.m.
-A spinoff of the recently-launched American Noggin channel was proposed to timeshare with Nick Jr., but this never materialised.
+A spinoff of the recently launched American Noggin channel was proposed to timeshare with Nick Jr., but this never materialised.

 The Nick Jr. block on Nickelodeon continued until July 2000, before it was closed due to the high uptake of Sky Digital.
 On 31 August 2000, Nick Jr ceased broadcasting on analogue satellite.

 On 3 September 2001, MTV Dance started broadcasting during Nick Jr's downtime hours after it was spun off from MTV Extra.

-The channel refreshed on 4 February 2002 – Dora the Explorer, The Hoobs and the channel's first homegrown produced series "You Do Too" had their premieres the same day of the rebrand.
+The channel refreshed on 4 February 2002 – Dora the Explorer, The Hoobs and the channel's first homegrown produced series You Do Too had their premieres the same day of the rebrand.

 On 19 July 2002, the channel moved its EPG slot on Sky to make way for the incoming Nicktoons channel.

 On 13 August 2002, MTV Dance acquired its own separate channel.
 By December, Nick Jr. had gained another hour at the end of the broadcasting day, now operating from 6 a.m. to 8 p.m.

 On 31 May 2004, Nick Jr extended its runtime to end at 10 p.m., in order to launch Noggin, a block that showed classic British children's TV programmes from 8 p.m. to 10 p.m., causing the exodus of these shows from the main daytime schedule leaving more space for new shows.